The Elder Scrolls V: Skyrim: Creation Club

+Through Creation Club, 74 small downloadable content packs, termed "Creations", were released for the Special Edition between 2017 and 2021.
+All 74 Creations were compiled as part of the "Anniversary Edition" in 2021.
+The 74 Creations were also separately packaged together on Steam and GOG.com as The Elder Scrolls V: Skyrim Anniversary Upgrade, which was sold as a single DLC pack for the Special Edition in 2021.
+The "Anniversary Edition" was not available as a standalone title on GOG.com until 2022.

 Community content

 A wide variety of official and fan-created mods, short for modifications, are available for Skyrim, which are generally made using the packaged Creation Kit.
 These mods are distributed freely on file-sharing sites such as Nexus Mods, and are aggregated via the Steam Workshop's controlled content distribution mechanism.
 The mods may include features such as better game stability, improvements and tweaks of gameplay features, significantly enhanced visuals, overhauled weather systems, new characters and locations, user interface updates, and more.

 The first Skyrim modification was The Fall of the Space Core, Vol. 1, created by Bethesda in collaboration with Valve.
 It causes a fictional device known as the Space Core from Valve's video game Portal 2 to fall from the sky and land where the player can recover it.
-The Space Core acts as a non-player character voiced by Nolan North which follows the player around the world of Skyrim and dispenses space-related comments.

-Enderal: The Shards of Order is a total conversion mod of Skyrim developed by SureAI as a sequel to Nehrim: At Fate's Edge which was developed for Oblivion.
+The Space Core acts as a non-player character voiced by Nolan North which follows the player around the world of Skyrim and dispenses space-related comments.Enderal: The Shards of Order is a total conversion mod of Skyrim developed by SureAI as a sequel to Nehrim: At Fate's Edge which was developed for Oblivion.
 It was released in July 2016, initially in German only.
 An English version was released August 16, 2016.
-A 2015 mod entitled The Forgotten City was later adapted into a full standalone game and released on PC and Nintendo Switch in 2021.
+A 2015 mod entitled The Forgotten City was later adapted into a full standalone game and released on PC and consoles in 2021.

+Several Skyrim modders were ultimately hired by Bethesda, or other games studios to work on future projects.
+A notable early example was Alexander J. Velicky, who created the Falskaar mod as a job application for Bethesda.
+The mod ultimately added a large new landmass with new quests, 25 hours of gameplay, and 29 voice actors for the 54 new NPCs.
+Velicky was hired by Bungie in late 2013.
+Emmi Junkkari aka "Elianora", a Finnish mod developer who created a "Breezehome" replacement mod for the Special Edition, was hired in 2023 to work on Starfield as a level artist.